envokersh/disposable-email-checker/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/tHOg9a?referralCode=saliven)

-If you want to change the list, you can simply change the value of the `DOMAIN_LIST` environment variable.
+If you want to change the list, you can change the value of the `DOMAIN_LIST` environment variable.